 Of the 4,915 children in foster care in Wales*, 1,595 live with relatives or friends (32%), 2,040 live with local authority foster carers (42%) and 1,275 live with IFA foster carers (26%).
 It is crucial these foster care arrangements are maintained and that IFAs continue to work closely with Welsh local authorities when they ask for assistance in identifying foster care for a vulnerable child.

-The Nationwide Association of Fostering Providers (NAFP) are members of Welsh Government’s programme board responsible for the transition to not-for-profit models of care.
+The Nationwide Association of Fostering Providers (NAFP) are members of Welsh Government’s programme board responsible for the change to not-for-profit models of care.
 NAFP has worked closely with Welsh Government and representatives of the 22 local authorities on behalf of IFAs on this programme.
 The detail about how to achieve the political intent without disrupting the lives of children and fostering families is being considered by working groups of providers and local authorities.
 The priorities for all involved have been:

 • To ensure stability for all child and young people